-If you want just the right amount of sunlight to shine through, opt for a set of pleated linen draperies, which is her go-to treatment.
+If you want just the right amount of sunlight to shine through, opt for a set of pleated linen draperies, which is Ogilvie's go-to treatment.

-"Pleated drapery is classic, tailored and timeless, with the power to immediately elevate a space," Ogilvie says.
-"The organic texture of linen adds so much visual interest, holds color and drapes beautifully, making it ideal for sophisticated and modern window treatments."
+"Pleated drapery is classic, tailored, and timeless, with the power to immediately elevate a space," Ogilvie says.
+"The organic texture of linen adds so much visual interest, and holds color and drapes beautifully, making it ideal for sophisticated and modern window treatments."

 A pinch of privacy without sacrificing sunlight?
 It's a win-win.